How to Control your Robot Using Arduino and Hand Gestures

 The receiver circuit consists of 2 ICs (HT12D decoder and L293D motor driver) and an RF receiver module.

 Wire the circuit as per the above receiver schematic.
 There are 2 LEDs on the receiver board.
 One lights up when power is given to the receiver and the other when power is given to the transmitter.
 The led near the IC HT12D should be lit and this provides you a valid transmission(VT) when power is given at the transmitter.
 If not, there is something wrong with your connection or your RF TX/RX module.
-If you want to know more in detail about the receiver section, please read this article.
+If you want to know more in detail about the receiver section, please read this article on how to create your own DIY Remote Control Car.

 What hand gestures will the robot recognize?

-This robot is designed to regonize five sets of hand gestures.
+This robot is designed to recognize five sets of hand gestures.
 Forward, backward, left, right, and stop.

 Enjoying steering your robot!!